Saint Joseph the Worker (opt. Memorial)

 At that time the Jews disputed among themselves, saying, "How can this man give us his flesh to eat?"
 So Jesus said to them, "Very truly, I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 Those who eat my flesh and drink my blood have eternal life, and I will raise them up on the last day; for my flesh is true food and my blood is true drink.
 Those who eat my flesh and drink my blood abide in me, and I in them.
 Just as the living Father sent me, and I live because of the Father, so whoever eats me will live because of me.
 This is the bread that came down from heaven, not like that which your ancestors ate, and they died.
 But the one who eats this bread will live forever."
 He said these things while he was teaching in the synagogue at Capernaum.

-Paul's conversion is here presented for the first of three times in the Acts of the Apostles (see also 22:4-26; 26:12-18).
-Here it highlights the movement of the church beyond Judaism to the gentile world.
-This account is preceded in Acts by the story of the Ethiopian eunuch who was baptized by deacon Philip and then followed by the conversion of the Roman centurion Cornelius.
-Both the Ethiopian and Cornelius were baptized without going through the full procedures of becoming Jews by circumcision and by accepting the Jewish dietary laws.
-The conversion of these foreigners shared an important feature with Saul's conversion.
-Each took place because of special, miraculous intervention by God.
+Saint Paul’s conversion is reported in three separate accounts in the Acts of the Apostles (see also 22:4-26; 26:12-18).
+The first of these, which was read today, leads on to the spread of the church beyond Judaism to the Gentile world.
+Immediately before it is another conversion story, about the Ethiopian pilgrim who was baptized by Philip the deacon; and soon afterwards comes the conversion of the Roman centurion, Cornelius.
+Both the Ethiopian and Cornelius were received into the church without needing to first convert to Judaism (by circumcision and all the Jewish customs).
+The baptism of those two foreigners has the same sudden quality as Saul’s conversion… each took place because of a special, divine intervention.

-Throughout the gospels, many disputed questions are discussed.
-Some of them indeed are posed by Jesus himself; others are put to him by various people who meet him, whether as friends or as opponents.
-Today it is some sceptical voices that ask, "How can this man give us his flesh to eat?"
-Far from pulling back or refusing to answer such a scornful, dismissive question, Jesus replies that not only should people "eat his flesh" but they should also "drink his blood."
-The language of eating the very flesh of Jesus and drinking his blood is paradoxical and shocking.
-Yet, it is the language of John's gospel, in his extraordinary chapter 6.
+Throughout the gospels, many questions are raised and argued.
+Some of them indeed are posed by Jesus himself; others are put to him by various people who meet him, whether as friends or opponents.
+On this occasion they ask, “How can this man give us his flesh to eat?”
+Responding to that scornful question, Jesus says that not only should people “eat his flesh” but they should also “drink his blood.”
+The concept of eating the flesh of Jesus and drinking his blood is paradoxical and shocking; and even among Christians today there are variant theologies that seek to explain the form of Christ’s presence in the Eucharistic bread and wine.

 The same Jesus who gave his life for us on the cross, gives himself to us in sacramental form, as our food (and drink) of the Eucharist.
 He explains that he becomes food and drink so that we may draw life from him.
-"Whoever eats me will draw life from me."
-The life flowing from Jesus as he hung from the cross, symbolized by the blood and water, is conveyed to each of us when we eat his body and drink his blood.
-We come to the Eucharist to draw life from him, as branches draw life from the vine.
+“Whoever eats me will draw life from me.”
+The life flowing from Jesus as he died upon the cross, symbolized by the blood and water, is shared with each of us when we eat his body and drink his blood in communion.
+We receive the holy Eucharist in order to draw life from Christ, as branches draw life from the vine.
 We are then sent out from the Eucharist with the mission to live by his life.